 In the 1970s, his U.S. legal representative was James R. Bath, a dealmaker who served in the Texas Air National Guard with George W. Bush.
-Bath introduced Sheikh Khalid, Bath, and former U.S. Treasury Secretary John Connally bought Main Bank of Houston.
+Sheikh Khalid, Bath, and former U.S. Treasury Secretary John Connally bought Main Bank of Houston.

 Sheikh Khalid spent the last decade in seclusion, using his emissaries to stamp out reports that linked him to terrorism.
 Much was made of the Muwafaq Foundation, a charity Sheik endowed in 1991.
 A trustee of the foundation, Yassin al-Qadi, was listed by the U.S. government as a financier of terrorism.
 Sheikh Khalid, once again, insisted he knew nothing about what others had done with his money.

-Texas was no hospitable for Sheikh Khalid, and his foreign base shifted to London.
+Texas was not hospitable for Sheikh Khalid, and his foreign base shifted to London.
 According to news reports, a lawsuit in London revealed that Sheikh Khalid had acquired a London mansion in 1996 without his family’s knowledge.
 Sheikh Khalid planned to stay in the 97-room apartment in Mayfair with his young male friend, Khalid Ganzal.